-For 2018-2019 academic year, the annual base financial support package is $23,900 plus tuition costs.
+For 2023-2024 academic year, the annual base financial support package is $28,900 plus tuition and incidental costs (subject to increase in 2024-2025).
 The base funding amount is not intended to capture additional awards students may secure throughout the year.
 The funding package may comprise a combination of U of T fellowship, Program Level Fellowship, scholarships including external awards (eg. NSERC, OGS, QEII), departmental fellowships, teaching assistant positions and research assistantship.
+Information for 2024-2025 will be posted sometime in July/August.

 Funded cohort is defined as follows: